tueimage/essential-skills/python-essentials.md

     print('List is full!')
 ```

 Sometimes, you want to check for multiple conditions.
 Then you can use the elif statement.
-For example, if we first want to check if a list is empty before checking how many items it is 'full', we can do this
+For example, if we first want to check if a list is empty before checking how many items it is 'full', we can do this:

 ```python
 if len(l) == 0: